danielmackay/dotnet-domain-driven-design/README.md

 - Not exposed via DbContext
 - Will have a table in the DB
 - Internal factory method for creation so that can only be created via aggregate roots
+- Behaviors should be internal so that they can only be called by the aggregate root

 ### Value Objects